 Ask anyone in Dawson City, Yukon, where to eat and they’ll point you to Bonton and Company.
 Getting one of the coveted 32 seats (40 when the patio is open) for dinner at the contemporary restaurant is an achievement.
-Bonton showcases Yukon-grown and -raised food, and it can get so busy during peak tourist season.
+Especially during the peak tourism season.
+Bonton and Company showcases food that is Yukon-grown and Yukon-raised.

-In our first issue, we actually spotlighted Bonton as one of Canada’s must-dine-at spots.
-Its climb to award-winning restaurant with a full reservation list all started when owner Shelby Jordan decided to make a career change.
+In our first issue, we actually spotlighted Bonton and Company as one of Canada’s must-dine-at spots.
+It has since become an award-winning restaurant with a full reservation list.
+That all started when owner Shelby Jordan decided to make a career change.

 After years managing the local office at the Yukon Environmental and Socio-Economic Assessment Board, Jordan craved something new.
 “I wanted to learn a trade that meant I could work with my hands,” she says.
 “I was interested in [food], but I didn’t want to go to a culinary school.
 I was in a tactical frame of mind at that stage of my life—less creative.”
 She ended up studying butchering in Kamloops, B.C., at Thompson Rivers University.